Set up namespaces

 • Define action policy to break the build when valid secret tokens are detected in their code.

-• Create JIRA tickets and notify the appropriate team to take remediation measures.
+• Create Jira tickets and notify the appropriate team to take remediation measures.

 Create a namespace